thomasyuan/findbugs-security-docker/README.md

 # findbugs-sec

-FindBugs + security plugin Docker container
+Spotbugs + security plugin Docker container

 Very much a PoC at this moment.
 The Dockerfile needs some love.